Introduction to LLMs

 This article explains what a Large Language Model, or LLM, is and shows you some of the ways you can use it.
 LLMs are increasingly being used in workplaces — including in community and support settings — to assist with writing, planning, and communication.
 This article is written for people who are curious about AI tools and want to understand them without needing technical knowledge.

-This page covers the same core information as our Introduction to LLMs video.
+This page covers the same core information as our Introduction to LLMs video (coming soon!).
 Making information accessible matters to us, so we’ve shared this content in different formats.

 Reading time: Approx 6-8 minutes.